palvarez89/palvarez89.github.io/cv.md

 **Computer Science Engineer** with experience working with embedded devices and Linux systems.
 Main areas of expertise include: build systems, system integration (including building Linux systems from scratch), infrastrucutre, open-source technologies and culture.
 Special interest on automation and reproducibility, infrastructure as code, CI/CD,  and contributing to open-source projects.
 Team player, always willing to help, and to share knowledge.

-## Key Achievements

-### Codethink:

-- Learned and developed skills on automation.
-Co-started the Baserock Operations team.
-- Promoted to Tech and Team leader.
-Successfully led a team of 5 people for two years.

 ## Other Relevant Experience